Arunkumar-Arivazhagan/Playwright-Csharp/README.md

 * The workflow uses the `mcr.microsoft.com/playwright/dotnet` Docker image, which comes with the necessary Playwright browsers and dependencies pre-installed.
 * It restores, builds, and runs the tests within the container in the GitHub Actions environment.

+## Reporting
+* Playwright with C# does not have a Reporting system (like playwright with typescript), but third party reporting framework like Extent Reports can be added.
+Those are effective if the code is written in BDD fashion.

 ## Contributing